September Singing Course

 A strong bass section is important to any barbershop chorus.
 They sing the lowest notes in the chord, giving the essential foundation for the harmonies above.

 Our leads take the melody line most of the time, confidently singing the 'tune'.
 They are often the main part responsible for conveying the emotion and inflections in songs, adding warmth and colour but without too much vibrato which might upset the chords.

 TenorsFairies On The Top

-The tenors are the smallest section in any barbershop chorus.
-They sing the highest harmony notes in the chord, consistently above the melody line.
-A light and pure tone in the voice allows this not to overpower the melody below, as the tenors sit as the 'fairies on top' of the ringing barbershop chords.
-This part naturally suits light and lyrical sopranos, comfortable with singing higher notes.
+The tenors are the smallest section in any barbershop chorus and sing the highest harmony notes in the chord, consistently above the melody line.
+A light and pure tone allows this not to overpower the melody below, as the tenors sit as the 'fairies on top' of the ringing barbershop chords.